Highland Park Dethatching Lawn Services

 Highland Park’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Highland Park enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
-The city’s yard waste collection program requires use of biodegradable paper bags or rigid containers—plastic bags are not accepted.
-Residents may also compost dethatched material on-site, provided compost piles are set back 5-10 feet from property lines and are properly managed by mixing with leaves and maintaining adequate moisture and aeration.
-These practices support Highland Park’s sustainability and waste reduction initiatives.
-For more information on composting guidelines, collection schedules, and disposal requirements, contact:
+Highland Park enforces state and local regulations for organic waste management, in line with the Illinois Environmental Protection Act (415 ILCS 5).
+Yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
+The city’s yard waste collection requires biodegradable paper bags or rigid containers—plastic bags are not accepted.
+Residents may also compost thatch on-site, provided compost piles are set back 5-10 feet from property lines and follow best practices: mix thatch with brown materials (like leaves), maintain proper moisture and aeration, and avoid overloading with grass stems.
+These efforts support Highland Park’s waste reduction and sustainability goals.
+For composting guidelines and program details, contact:

 Highland Park Department of Public Works